-Many prior forms of music treated the human voice as a musical instrument, and a singer as strictly another instrumentalist.
+Many prior forms of music treated the human voice primarily as a musical instrument, and the singer as another musician.

-Emphasis was consequently placed on clarity of tone, the ability to control the voice’s volume and pitch, to produce certain musical effects, such as vibrato, and ultimately to make the voice serve the desires of a composer, arranger, producer or conductor.
+Emphasis was consequently placed on clarity of tone, the ability to control the voice's volume and pitch, to produce certain musical effects, such as vibrato, and ultimately to subjugate the voice to serve the desires of a composer, arranger, producer or conductor.

 At one point in the history of European classical music, boys were even castrated before their voices had changed, in order to create castrati, possessing voices with very unique and particular qualities.

 When microphones became available to singers for live performances in the early 1930's, it enabled a new style of singing, one that no longer required a vocalist to be able to project to the back rows of a venue.
 This led to the popularity of singers such as Rudy Vallée and Bing Crosby, so-called “crooners” who could sing in soft, low voices, and rely on their microphones, amplification systems, and speakers to convey their sentiments all the way to the back of the room.

 This style of singing lent itself to a romantic and sometimes sentimental emotional expression, mined thoroughly by stars such as Bing Crosby, Frank Sinatra and Perry Como.

 During this same period, blues singers developed a broader approach to the use of their voices, especially as they gained access to microphones and electric guitars.
 In the 1950‘s, singers like Muddy Waters and Howlin’ Wolf used microphones to capture all the intimate nuances of their voices, but they were moaning, shouting and growling, not crooning.